Cuban athletes get pay raise, green light to work abroad

 The measure is the latest reform of the Soviet-style system under President Raul Castro, who replaced ailing brother Fidel in 2008 with a call to update the country's economic and social system to the 21st century.

-Cuba's Council of Ministers approved the measures "to perfect the compensation system of athletes, trainers and specialists," Granma, the Communist Party daily, said.
+"The Council of Ministers deemed just the decision to perfect the compensation system of athletes, trainers and specialists," Granma, the Communist Party daily, said.

-"Other measures will progressively go into effect to update practices so they are more in sync, from our perspective, with the world and thus contribute to achieving better results in sports," it added.
+"Other measures will progressively go into effect to update practices so they are more in sync, from our perspective, with the world and thus contribute to achieving better results in sports."

-Although the salary increases are still modest by international standards, they are not considered insignificant in Cuba, where most public services are heavily subsidized.

-"The country is changing and sports is not an exception," Stefano Arcobelli, a local baseball expert, said.

-"Athletes will now be more enthusiastic and once more put their teams out front in many sports where they have lost their edge, for example volleyball and fencing," he said.

-The Cuban government has repeatedly denounced what it calls the theft of its talent, charging it is part of U.S. efforts to undermine socialism and part and parcel of sanctions that do not allow contracts with Cuban athletes, who pay taxes to the government.
+The Cuban government has repeatedly denounced what it calls the theft of its talent, charging it is part of U.S. efforts to undermine socialism and part and parcel of sanctions that do not allow contracts with Cuban athletes who maintain their residence on the island.

+The athletes will still have to "meet their obligations to national teams," Granma said, including in international competitions, and will have to go through the state's sports institute for approval.

+It was unclear from the official announcement if the ruling would apply to the Cubans currently playing in the U.S. major leagues.

 Los Angeles Dodgers outfielder Yasiel Puig, who left Cuba in 2012, signed a seven-year, $42 million contract.
 Puig made his Major League debut on June 3 and has emerged as one of the top contenders for the Rookie of the Year title.